 But there can be instances when guppies are at the receiving end.

 For example, most carnivorous fish that devour live food will eat guppies.

-Oscars love them.
+The oscars love them.
 Even angelfish will eat smaller guppies.

-As for fry, neon tetras, bettas, goldfish, gouramis, and dwarf pufferfish are few species that love eating guppy fry.
+As for fry, neon tetras, bettas, goldfish, gouramis, and dwarf pufferfish are a few species that love eating guppy fry.

 An adult guppy eating a fellow friend or a dead one isn’t preventable.
 In most cases, it’s simply not something you can control.

 However, you can stop them from eating the little fry.